MihaiAC/learning-react/learning_react/react_notes/React.md

 `npm install styled-components`
 `import { styled } from "styled-components";` usage = Google it Will create a new Component + forwards the rest of the props to where it would go if we hadn't used the app.

+Need to know: how to create a styled component, how to pass conditional values to the style object, how to use pseudo selectors and media queries.

+It does seem powerful, but I don't like wrapping every element I want to style into yet another component.
+Maybe the appeal would be stronger with more experience, but right now it seems confusing.
+Then again, it would be good for importing already-styled components from somewhere else and re-using it across the app.
+Good for stuff like headers and footers that are on every page.